Out with the old and in with the new!

 In many parts of the world, the New Year is greeted with a lot of noise, sometimes made by church bells.
 Originally this was to frighten away evil spirits that might try to sneak into the New Year and try to spoil it.
 People in the Northern Hemisphere sometimes lit bonfires for the same reason.

-Our neighbors out here in the woods of Durham County, North Carolina like to shoot off guns and bottle rockets.
+Some of our neighbors out here in the woods of Durham County, North Carolina like to shoot off guns and bottle rockets.

 Before midnight tonight, sweep and clean your house and take out all the trash.
 You don’t want to sweep tomorrow or take anything out of the house, or else you will sweep away the new beginning that tomorrow brings.